-- Your cancer.
+Your cancer.
 Your cancer can cause changes to your body that can lead to fatigue.
 For instance, some cancers release proteins called cytokines, which are thought to cause fatigue.

-- Cancer treatment.
-Chemotherapy, radiation therapy, surgery, bone marrow transplantation and biological therapy may all cause fatigue.
-You may experience fatigue when chemotherapy or radiation therapy destroys healthy cells in addition to the targeted cancer cells.
-Fatigue may occur as your body tries to repair the damage to healthy cells and tissue.
-Some treatment side effects — such as anemia, nausea, vomiting, pain, insomnia and changes in mood — also may cause fatigue.
+Cancer treatment.
+Chemotherapy, radiation therapy, surgery, bone marrow transplantation and immunotherapy may all cause fatigue.
+You may experience fatigue if cancer treatment damages healthy cells in addition to the cancer cells.
+Or fatigue might happen as your body works to repair damage caused by treatment.

 - Anemia.
 You might develop anemia if your treatment destroys too many healthy red blood cells.
 You can also develop anemia if the cancer has spread to your bone marrow and interferes with blood cell production or causes you to lose blood.

 - Pain.
 If you experience chronic pain, you may be less active, eat less, sleep less and become depressed, all of which may add to your fatigue.